 Usually with RSU’s since you already pay tax on the amount vested, your actual gain is only 6050-6000=50$.
 Not the 6050 your 1099B tells you.

-How do we adjust cost basis while filing tax returns?
+How do we adjust ESPP cost basis while filing tax returns?

 Now that we know why we need to change our cost basis for ESPP and RSU’s in some cases, lets see how to do this.
 I usually use Tax Act to file my tax return.
-You can find it here.
 I am going to put some screenshots for you to follow step by step on your own:

 Step1: Complete your basic and life events tab and then go to the Federal tab.
-Under the federal tab, look at Investment Income–> Gain or loss on sale of investments–> Capital Gain or loss form 1099B:
+Under the federal tab, look at Income–> Capital Gain or loss –> Review:

-Basically in your tax software you want to go and start entering a 1099B form.
+Basically in your tax software you want to go and start entering a 1099-B form under this step.

 Step 2: Go to quick entry and start:

-Step 3: Look at your 1099 B from the broker and fill in the normal details.
-No need to adjust the cost of basis yet.
+Step 3: Look at your 1099-B from the broker and fill in the normal details.
+No need to adjust ESPP cost basis yet.
 Just fill in the details as shown.
-Here is what my broker showed on 1099B:
+Here is what my broker showed on 1099-B:

-Step 4: For Adjustments to cost basis, scroll down further in the form and select the correct category for form first (you may see in my 1099B it says D above)
+Step 4: To adjust espp cost basis, scroll down further in the form and select the correct category for form first (you may see in my 1099-B it says D above)

 Step 5: Now you may have received a supplement form from your broker.
 Here is what mine looks like: